niklasp/ink-docs/versioned_docs/version-v6/debugging/decoding.md

 # Decode Data Payload

-You can use a block explorer or an app like PolkadotJs to retrieve the data payload of a contract transaction, and then use [cargo-contract](https://github.com/use-ink/cargo-contract) to decode it.
+You can use a block explorer (or an app like Polkadot.js) to retrieve the data payload of a contract transaction. [cargo-contract](https://github.com/use-ink/cargo-contract) supports decoding this data.

 ```bash
 # From your contract directory